seemalaharid/voice-to-task-app/README.md

 ## Possible Improvements (not implemented, out of scope for this assessment)

+- Push notifications / actual device reminders at the scheduled time
 - Cloud sync instead of local-only storage
 - Editable recurring reminders
 - On-device offline transcription fallback
-- Snooze/reschedule actions directly from the notification